NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/globus_online_data_transfer.rst

 * Data transfers automatically suspends and resumes as your computer goes to sleep, wakes up, or reboots.
 * The mechanism for transferring data between your laptop/workstation (Untrusted Endpoint) and a NOAA RDHPCS UDTN is exactly the same.

-Please see `Globus Connect Personal <https://www.globus.org/globus-connect-personal>`_ for information about setting up your laptop/workstation as a Globus Personal Endpoint.
+See `Globus Connect Personal documentation
+<https://www.globus.org/globus-connect-personal>`_ for information about setting up your laptop/workstation as a Globus Personal Endpoint.